 Why it works: When you’re first starting your business, it’s hard to achieve brand identity without text in your logo.
 But since Starbucks has been around for many years, its brandmark can stand on its own.

 Having just the mark enhances the strength of the logo for scaling purposes, legibility, and functionality.
-Starbucks doesn’t have to worry about having a different logo across platforms or applications, and it isn’t afraid to use off-center placement on its packaging.
+Starbucks doesn’t have to worry about having a different logo across platforms or applications.
+And the brand isn’t afraid to use off-center placement on its packaging.

-Nivea released a new logo in 2013: a white wordmark set in a dark blue circle reminiscent of the brand’s classic tins of body lotion.
-While the previous rectangular logo left a ho-hum impression on packaging, the circle logo design is immediately recognizable and has vintage (yet modern) appeal.
+Nivea released a new round logo in 2013.
+A white wordmark set in a dark blue circle are reminiscent of the brand’s classic tins of body lotion.
+While the previous rectangular logo left a ho-hum impression on packaging, the blue circle logo design is immediately recognizable and has vintage (yet modern) appeal.

 Why it works: Most of Nivea’s products have circle target areas, whether that’s the lid of a bottle or screw-top of a tin.
 When the company decided to rebrand with a round logo design, it matched its products perfectly.

-When you look at the updated products, it looks like the package and logo were designed together to keep brand identity — and when you see the dark blue circle, you think of Nivea.
+When you look at the updated products, it looks like the package and logo were designed together to keep brand identity.
+And when you see that dark blue circle, you think of Nivea.
+Truly, a perfect circle logo!

 When Pinterest updated its wordmark to a sans-serif font in 2017, its “P” badge remained the same.
 (It’s also the red circle logo seen by most of its users via the app.)
 The scripted “P” looks inviting and slightly imperfect, with the bottom of the letter breaking through the bottom of the circle.